corrode/corrode.github.io/content/blog/expressions/index.md

 let x = if condition { 1 } else { 2 };
 ```

+This explains the absence of the ternary operator  in Rust.
+I.e., there is no `x = condition ?
+1 : 2;` in Rust as there is in C, Java, or TypeScript.
+It's simply not needed because `if` is so expressive.

 Also note that in comparison to Go, our variable `x` does not need to be mutable.

 In combination with pattern matching, expressions in Rust are even more powerful: